-Thumbnails Thumbnails view shows reduced-size versions of each student computer screen.

-Perspective View displays your classroom computers in a threedimensional class layout with a selected computer shown in a larger view above the rest.
+- Thumbnails Thumbnails view shows reduced-size versions of each student computer screen.
+Perspective Perspective view displays your classroom computers in a three-dimensional class layout with a selected computer shown in a larger view above the rest.
 Computers are arranged at the bottom of the screen according to the layout in Thumbnails view.
 Vision automatically cycles through the computers and displays each one in a larger view for a few seconds.

-Details Details view is a purely text-based view: a list of student computers with computer name, web access status, student computer status and programs running on each computer.

-• Switch between the three views from the View tab.
+Details view is a purely text-based view: a list of student computers with - Details Details view is a purely text-based view: a list of student computers with computer name, web access status, student computer status and programs running on each computer. - Switch between the three views from the View tab.